gsarig/ootb-openstreetmap/README.md

 * No need for API keys.
 Just install and use it.
 * Support for multiple markers.
+* Support for a different icon per marker.
 * Support for polygons and polylines.
 * [Dead-simple interface](https://www.gsarigiannidis.gr/wordpress-gutenberg-map-block-openstreetmap/).
 Don't search for coordinates and don't get overwhelmed by too many fields when using multiple markers.
 Just point and click on the map to add your marker where you want it and edit it's popup content directly from there.
 * [Place search](https://www.gsarigiannidis.gr/openstreetmap-place-search/).
 Find locations by typing keywords.